 • Crazy Egg

 The concept that every company must be a media company on the internet is the most important one to grasp.
 If you want to be successful at growth marketing, you’ve got to act like a media company.

 Just as television news and magazine editors work to produce content that drives ratings, digital marketers produce content to drives rankings.

 If you want to rank first for a keyword, follow Neil’s growth marketing tips to effectively and efficiently.

 Produce the best content available online for that keyword.
 Doing that may not be easy, but it is straightforward.

 Invest the resources to produce the very best content and you will rank in organic search.
 Neil has decades of experience.
 Follow his tips in this article if you want to get there.

 Search the keyword you want to rank for, see who’s coming up first, and check the content.
 If you’re not committed to creating content that’s better than that, you’re not going to rank for that keyword.
 Stick to paid media.

 There’s no special sauce anyone can poor on your existing website to make you rank first.

-You have to actually create the best content by putting Neil’s growth marketing tips into action.
+You have to be the best content marketing agency by putting Neil’s growth marketing tips into action.